Nifrec/Nifrec/README.md

 Hi, I’m *@Nifrec*,
-a student of Computer Science, whose main passion is AI.
+a student of Computer Science, whose main academic interests are AI, computer science and mathematics.
-But also maths, algorithms, cognitive science, psychology and palaeontology (i.e. fossils) deeply interest me.
+But also philosophy, biology, psychology and palaeontology (i.e. fossils) deeply interest me.

-My favourite programming language is Python (along with its libraries Numpy and PyTorch), but I have also programmed in Java, Ltac2 (part of the [Coq](https://coq.inria.fr/) theorem prover, of which you probably haven't heard either 😉), C and JavaScript.
+My first (and still main) programming language is Python (along with its libraries Numpy and PyTorch), but I have also programmed in Java, Ltac2 (part of the [Coq](https://coq.inria.fr/) theorem prover, of which you probably haven't heard either 😉),
+C and JavaScript (not so fond of that last one...).
+Recently I have started learning Haskell as well (mostly missing static typing in Python).